kent-white/java-example/README.md

 ## Overview

-The example mirrors the TypeScript SDK's `placeOrder` functionality and e2e test setup, showing how to:
-- Generate a new random Ed25519 account
+This project includes two example applications:

+1. **OrderExample**: Submit a single order to the APT-PERP market
+2. **BulkOrderExample**: Interactive bulk order management bot that maintains a spread around a mid price

+Both examples demonstrate:
+- Account initialization (from private key or new generation)
-- Fund the account with APT from the Netna faucet
+- Automatic funding via Netna faucet
-- Mint USDC tokens to the account
-- Deposit USDC to the primary subaccount
+- USDC minting and deposit to subaccount
-- Calculate derived addresses (subaccount, market)
+- Derived address calculation (subaccount, market)
-- Build and submit a `place_order_to_subaccount` transaction to the APT_USDC market
+- Transaction building and submission using the Japtos SDK
-- Wait for transaction confirmation

 ## Prerequisites